+44 (0)20 7822 1200

 Helen has particular expertise and interest in claims at the interface between personal injury and employment law and so in claims for bullying and harassment including those brought pursuant to the Protection From Harassment Act 1997, occupational stress claims and claims for discrimination in the provision of services.

 In relation to such claims, Helen is able to use her extensive experience of employment law (including experience of a-typical worker status and harassment and disability discrimination under the Equality Act) to her clients’ advantage.
 She has delivered seminars about and written extensively on the topic of managing the crossover between personal injury and employment law and is regularly instructed in cases involving issues relating to jurisdiction and strike out for abuse of process.
+She has most recently presented a seminar on evidence of change in the law of workplace harassment in the light of the #MeToo movement.

 S v T (ongoing) – acting for defendant major transport provider in this services discrimination claim.
 Claimant wheelchair user claims damages for psychiatric injuries said to be caused by the defendant’s failure to make reasonable adjustments by providing better accessibility to its services and by defendant’s harassment on grounds of disability.